 There is a vaccine available for canine coronavirus, but it is not a core vaccine nor is it recommended for all dogs.
 Talk to your vet about the vaccine as it is only administered to dogs who are at risk and may be quite expensive.

 According to the FDA, there is currently no evidence that suggests COVID-19 can be transmitted by food or food packaging.
 Early research indicates that viral particles are only able to survive a few hours.
-Your Puptainer, lid, and scoop are safe to use, but as with all good hygiene practices, we recommend washing it regularly for the safety of you and your pup.
+Your Puptainer, lid, and scoop are safe to use, but as with all good hygiene practices, we recommend washing it regularly with soap and water for the safety of you and your pup.

-Safety for our pup parents and employees is top of mind as we create a plan under the guidance of the CDC and other health authorities.
+Safety for our pup parents and employees is top of mind as we continue to operate under the guidance of the CDC and other health authorities.
+We closely monitor any new information and adapt to ensure the health and safety of our employees and customers.
+We offer contactless delivery to pet parent’s doors to ensure their pups are getting the best nutrition even during this pandemic.

-The Ollie team is taking this as an opportunity to double down on hygiene practices, providing on-site training and vaccinations, when available.
+The Ollie team is continuing to take this as an opportunity to double down on hygiene practices, providing on-site training and vaccinations, when available.

 In our kitchen, fulfillment centers, and our NYC headquarters, we encourage all employees to follow the necessary precautions outlined by the CDC — washing hands regularly, maintaining a clean work environment, which includes thorough wipe downs with antibacterial wipes, and staying home when sick.